UniLogin/UniLogin/docs/source/starting.rst

 The process goes as follows:

-1. Old device generate temporary key pair.
+1. The old device generates a temporary key pair.

-2. Private key gets transferred to new device.
+2. The private key gets transferred to the new device.

-3. New device encrypts new public key using temporary private key.
+3. The new device encrypts a new public key using a temporary private key.

-4. Sends via relayer.
+4. The old device sends meta-transaction via relayer to the wallet smart contract.

-5. On successful decription, the old device sends meta-transaction to relayer to add the new public key to wallet smart contract.
+5. On successful decryption, the old device sends meta-transaction to relayer to add the new public key to wallet smart contract.

 .. image:: static/connect/solution-2.png